fluffy-bunny/asp.net-inmemory-identity-blazor/README.md

 # External Repos
 [devexpress](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url)
-One of my project relys on a devexpress nuget.
+One of my project relies on a devexpress nuget.
 Its free, you just need to get your own feed url.

 # Powershell Builds
 1. USER Environment Variable